-On-campus housing is available for about $2,000 per semester.
-A full range of University-owned married student housing is offered for approximately $450-$700 a month, depending on the size and type.
+On-campus housing, including a full range of University-owned married student housing, is available to students.
 Student fees include use of a campus-wide bus system and some city bus routes.
 More information regarding housing is available here: University of Georgia Housing.

-The University of Georgia has an enrollment of about 33,500 including 8,400 graduate students.
+The University of Georgia has an enrollment of over 34,000, including approximately 8,000 graduate students.
 Students are enrolled from all 50 states and more than 100 countries.
 Currently, there is a very diverse group of students in the AI program.
 Women and international students are well represented.
 About one third of these students receive financial support.

 The University and The Programs

 In 1785, Georgia became the first state to charter a state university.
 The University opened in 1801 and is now the hub of a statewide university system.
 The interdisciplinary Artificial Intelligence Program was established in 1986.
 It is built upon strong graduate programs in the cognate areas of computer science, linguistics, philosophy, and psychology.

 Admission is possible in every semester, but Fall admission is preferable.
 Applicants seeking financial assistance should apply before February 15, but assistantships are sometimes awarded at other times.
 Applicants must include a completed application form, three letters of recommendation, official transcripts, Graduate Record Examinations scores, and a sample of your scholarly writing on any subject (in English).
 Only the General Test of the GRE is required for the M.S.A.I. program.
 International students must also submit results of the TOEFL and a statement of financial support.
 Applications must be completed at least six weeks before the proposed registration date.
 For more information regarding applications check out the MS Program Admissions page.